pieper-chris/shared-calculator/README.md

 ### Background

-This app was created using Django and deployed to Heroku.
 You may notice the high amount of commits - 122 of them were related to deployment!
 Since I am new to integrating a Django project to Heroku, it took me a little longer to configure the settings and file structure to meet the requirements of a successful Heroku deployment.
 A possible solution to the frequent commits would be to perform a ```git rebase``` and ```squash``` the deployment process together.
 However, I am keeping all commits as they are for the full visibility of my process as you inspect my source code.

 ### Current Version 1.2
 What's New: